ricklancee/manga-reader/readme.md

 ### Todo
 - Option to disable 'panel by panel' mode in reader
+- Refactor out pagination to a seperate file (examples/pagination/).
+- Create an examples/ directory with examples (pagination, pagination images, timer).
 - Loading Spinner when pages and files are beign loaded
 - Add Edge browser support
 - Add click navigation